OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/disc/top_nfts.md

 ---
 title: top_nfts
-description: Learn how to get and sort top NFT collections data by using OpenBB crypto discovery tools.
+description: "Learn how to get and sort top NFT collections data by using OpenBB crypto" discovery tools.
 Source code, and parameters for customization are provided.
 keywords:
 - nfts